passiondev0503/upgraded_enigma/README.md

   - the automation scripts support the OS with relatively high probability, but it has not been tested;
 - :no_entry_sign: [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) - `not recommended`
   - one will have to figure out oneself how to set up the dev environment;
-  - one will have to figure out oneself how to install required dependencies like `protolint` and `shellcheck` system wide;
+  - one will have to figure out oneself how to install required dependencies like `shellcheck` system wide;
   - the automation scripts support the OS with relatively low probability, but it has not been tested.

 ### Core dependencies